thex3family/thex3family-website/public/content/make-positive-impact/collaborate/executive-assistant/index.md

 ---
-title: Virtual Assistant
+title: Executive Assistant
 emoji: 💻
 location: Remote
-frameworkLevel: "LEVEL_5"
 lang: en
 hideEditButton: true
 ---

-# Virtual Assistant
+# Executive Assistant

 ## About The Role

-We're looking for a highly organized and proactive Virtual Assistant who thrives on systematization and creating best practices.
+We're looking for a highly organized and proactive Executive Assistant who thrives on systematization and creating best practices.
 This role is crucial in supporting our team in saving time, increasing efficiency, and contributing to the growth of our organization.

 ## Responsibilities